Lawrence Mangusho

 Lawrence Cherop Mangusho (born 12 August 1961) is a Ugandan public administrator, farmer and politician.
-He is the elected member of parliament for Kween County, Kween District, and a representative for National Resistance Movement (NRM), the ruling political party in Uganda.
+He was the elected member of parliament for Kween County, Kween District, and a representative for National Resistance Movement (NRM), the ruling political party in Uganda.
 He is a member the NRM Parliamentary Caucus and serves on the Committee on Physical Infrastructure and the Committee on Government Assurances in the 10th Parliament of Uganda.

 Mangusho formerly served as the LCV chairperson and councilor for Kween District Local Government and as the LCV councilor, finance secretary and chairperson district tender board for Kapchorwa District Local Government.
 He also previously served as the NRM district chairperson for Kween and Kapchorwa Districts.

 Early life and education

 Mangusho was born in Kaproron Subcounty, Kween District, on 12 August 1961 in an Anglican family of the Sebei.
 His father Reuben Thwamun was a primary school teacher and his mother Susan Cheptoyek a peasant farmer.
 He had his primary education at Chemwania Primary School and attained his PLE certification in 1977.

 He then progressed to Sebei Secondary School for his O-Level education and Green Light High School for his A-Level education, attaining a UCE certification in 1981 and a UACE certification in 2013.
 He was an athlete at Sebei Secondary School.

 Mangusho also attended the Ministry of Works and Transport's Mt Elgon Labour-based Training Centre (MELTC), where he attained a Certificate in Contract Management in 1998 and Makerere institute's Institute of Adult and Continuing Education for a Certificate in Public Administration in 2006.
 In 2016, he attained a Diploma in Social Work & Social Administration (Dip.
 SWASA) from Makerere Metropolitan Management Institute (MMMI).
 Additionally, Mangusho has 2003 Certificate in Entrepreneurship from Enterprise Uganda.
 Despite all this Mr. Mangusho has never attended university education.
 He primarily focused on achieving horizontal skills by attending many certificate and diploma awarding institutions in kampala and Mbale districts following cancellation of his 2011 LCV victory elections.